The 4 Best Fall Vegetarian & Vegan Recipes

 Marinated Tofu Skewers and Grilled Cheese on the BBQ

-1. Cut extra-firm tofu into 2cmx2cm cubes.
-Marinate overnight in a mix of BBQ sauce and Sesame Oil.
+1. Cut extra-firm tofu into 2 cm x 2 cm cubes.
+Marinate overnight in a mix of BBQ sauce and sesame oil.*

-4. Serve with rice or baked potatoes.
+4. Serve with rice, garlic toast or baked potatoes.

 There you have it!
 Four fall vegetarian recipes that you can adapt for meat lovers as well.